adam-on-the-internet/dsm-pth/src/assets/rules-archive/1996_01_02/info.md

 ## Summary

-The City amended the Procedural Rules as follows:
+The City amended the Procedural Rules "regarding waiving of ordinances".

-> Amended Procedural Rules of the City Council, regarding waiving of ordinances.

 ## Documents